Three arrested for killing woman financier, burying body in Nangloi graveyard | Law-Order

 - India

-Three men were arrested for allegedly killing a 54-year-old woman financier and burying her body in a graveyard in Outer Delhi's Nangloi, police said on Thursday.
+Three men were arrested for allegedly killing a 54-year-old woman and burying her body in a graveyard in Nangloi here, police said on Thursday.

-The accused killed the woman, a small-time money lender, because she was asking them to return the money they were owed, they said.
+The accused killed the woman, a small-time money lender, because she was asking them to return the money they owed her, they said.
+Meena, a resident of Avantika Enclave in Mangolpuri, was reported missing on January 2 at Mangolpuri Police Station.
+According to police, she used to give micro loans to hawkers and had also loaned some money to the men who killed her.
+Initially, when police started looking for her, they found her mobile phone switched off and struggled to find her whereabouts.
+On January 7, police registered a case under section 365 (abduction) of the IPC and began investigation, Deputy Commissioner of Police (Outer) Harendra Kumar Singh said.
+Soon, they found that two of the people who had last called her on mobile were at the same location as she was, and based on the finding, apprehended one Mobin.
+At his instance, police also detained another suspect, Naveen, who joined the investigation on Wednesday evening, and confessed to being involved in the killing, police said.
+Naveen revealed that he, Mobin, who knew the woman for the last five years, and Rehan killed her on the afternoon of January 2 in outer Delhi's Mangeram Park in Mobin's room, police said.
+At night, the three took her body to Nangloi graveyard and buried it there with the connivance of the cemetery caretaker, the DCP said.
+After the confession, police arrested all three.
+Police have exhumed the body of the victim and sent it for post mortem to see if the woman was sexually assaulted before being killed, Singh said.
+According to police, Mobin took the woman to his home on the pretext that somebody wanted to borrow money from her.
+The woman had lent around Rs 10,000 earlier to the accused.
+On that day also, they were demanding for Rs 5,000 to 7,000 more from her.

-The woman, a resident of Avantika Enclave in Mangolpuri, was reported missing on January 2 at Mangolpuri Police Station.
+But when she asked them to return the money taken earlier, the accused smothered her with a pillow, police said.
+Naveen had applied for an anticipatory bail when police started the investigation and questioning suspects, police said.
+Police said that the accused had accompanied the family members of the deceased when they had come to police station for filing the missing report.
+The accused even accompanied police during searches.
+According to police, Mobin drives an auto, while Naveen is a tailor and Rehan is a barber.

 Police have also identified the fourth accused in the case, the caretaker of the graveyard, as Sayyad Ali.